w3f/polkadot-wiki/docs/learn/learn-consensus.md

 id: learn-consensus
 title: Polkadot Consensus
 sidebar_label: Polkadot Consensus
-description: An explanation of the consensus model used in Polkadot and Kusama
+description: An explanation of the consensus model used in Polkadot.
 slug: ../learn-consensus
 ---